Como cliente Amazon Prime obtén 3 meses de Audible gratis

 Acerca de este título

-Karl Marx was a German philosopher, political economist, historian, political theorist, sociologist, communist, and revolutionary, whose ideas played a significant role in the development of modern communism.
-Born in Trier, Germany, Marx Studied law and philosophy at University.
+Karl Marx (1818–1883) was a German philosopher, historian, sociologist, economist, and revolutionary socialist best known for co-authoring The Communist Manifesto and writing Das Kapital.
 Due to his political writings, he was forced to live in exile in London, where he continued to develop his thought in collaboration with German thinker Friedrich Engels and publish his writings.
-His best-known titles are the 1848 pamphlet The Communist Manifesto and the three-volume Das Kapital (1867-1883).
-Marx's political and philosophical thought had enormous influence on subsequent intellectual, economic and political history.
+His ideas have had enormous influence on political and philosophical thought, laid the foundation for modern communism and have influenced political movements worldwide.

 Reseñas de la crítica